AppFair/appfair.github.io/index.md

 The catalog of a fair-ground is limited to 500,000 apps.
 When the number of released apps exceeds that number, the 500K most recently-pushed app integrations will be the ones that are included in the catalog.

-This limitation is based on [GitHub's API rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting), which is used by the catalog generation process.
+This limit is a consequence of [GitHub's API rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting), which is used by the catalog generation process to scan and re-create the catalog periodically.

 ## Troubleshooting